virtual-puppet-project/vpuppr/docs/HIGH_LEVEL_ARCHITECTURE.md

 A Tracker represents some sort of external input.
 In most cases, this will be from a tracking device like a webcam.

+Needs to have a `data` field that contains a path to a `data_descriptor`.
+This will be used to display the tracker options in the default UI.

 ## GUI
 The GUI (Graphical User Interface) is used to manipulate a [Runner](#runner) and may or may not be local to a given Runner.
 This allows for Runners to define their own GUIs or reuse and existing one.